martindevans/martindevans.me/_posts/2012-11-12-Packet-Encoding(3).md

 ## Out With the Less Important Bits

-The lossy encoding options aren't actually very exciting, as all but 3 are trivial.
-Here are the trivial ones:
+The lossy encoding options aren't actually very exciting, they are all just variations on the theme of writing floating point numbers with less bits of precision.
+I am quite likely to add more methods in the future which will be much more interesting (e.g. I have some thoughts on variable length encoding floating point numbers).
+For now though, here's a summary of the lossy methods for completeness' sake:

  - WriteFloat16.
 Lose some precision and write out a float using 16 instead of 32 bits
  - WriteRotationQuaternion32.
 Same as write quaternion 64, except use half as many bits for everything